353words/json/README.md

 Serialization is the process of converting a value in Go to bytes on one side and converting a sequence of bytes to a value on the other side.
 The question is: Why do you need serialization?

-The answer is that under the hood, computers stores everything in bytes.
+The answer is that under the hood, computers store everything in bytes.
 When you need to transfer data between two pieces of code that don't share memory, you first need to serialize the data and then transfer it.
 You'll use serialization in network operations, saving data to disk or a database and more.

 ### Common Mistakes in Serialization

-The first the mistake is passing serialized data in regular function calls.
+The first mistake is passing serialized data in regular function calls.
 For example, say you pass time as the string `"2024-08-19T12:12:39.295144041Z"`, which means that when you want to do some date related operations, say get the year, you need to call `time.Parse` to convert it back to a `time.Time` object.